 PURPOSES FOR COLLECTING PERSONAL INFORMATION

-In some situations, I collect personal information to conduct an assessment to provide a professional opinion about an individual’s psychological functioning.
+In some situations, we collect personal information to conduct an assessment to provide a professional opinion about an individual’s psychological functioning.
 With the client’s informed and written consent, that opinion would be reported to the appropriate person or agency (e.g., to a referring fertility clinic, or an insurance company).

-It would be rare for me to collect such information without the client’s expressed consent.
-However, this might occur in an emergency (e.g., the client is unconscious) or where I believe the client would consent if asked and it is impractical to obtain consent (e.g., a family member passing a message on from our client and I have no reason to believe that the message is not genuine).
+It would be rare for us to collect such information without the client’s expressed consent.
+However, this might occur in an emergency (e.g., the client is unconscious) or where I believe the client would consent if asked and it is impractical to obtain consent (e.g., a family member passing a message on from our client and we have no reason to believe that the message is not genuine).

 For Members of the General Public